 1913 Birthday of theatre critic Walter Kerr, namesake of Broadway's Walter Kerr Theatre.
 In addition to his career as a reviewer, which took him from the New York Herald-Tribune to The New York Times and a 1978 Pulitzer Prize for criticism, he also directed or wrote book and/or lyrics for six Broadway shows, including Goldilocks and Touch and Go.
 His wife, playwright Jean Kerr, based her book and film Please Don't Eat the Daisies on their life together in suburban Larchmont, New York.

 1980 Twenty years after he was crowned King Arthur to Julie Andrews' Guenevere, Richard Burton takes on the role once more in a revival of Camelot.
 The musical by Alan Jay Lerner and Frederick Loewe plays at Lincoln Center's New York State Theatre and co-stars Christine Ebersole as the Lady to Burton's King.

 1982 A stage adaptation of the film musical Seven Brides for Seven Brothers opens to withering reviews on Broadway.
 The cast pickets The New York Times, but to no avail.
-The production will close after just 5 performances.
+The production closes after just 5 performances.
 Featured in the cast are Debby Boone and David Carroll.

-2000 Playwright Rob Ackerman's new play Tabletop that deals with the much ado'd business of television commercials begins performances tonight Off Off-Broadway.
-The Working Theatre presentation would receive critical and audience acceptance and earned an Off-Broadway run at the American Place Theatre.
+2000 Playwright Rob Ackerman's new play Tabletop that deals with the much ado'd business of television commercials begins performances Off-Off-Broadway.
+The Working Theatre presentation receives critical and audience acceptance and later transfers to an Off-Broadway run at the American Place Theatre.

 2002 Harlem Song, George C. Wolfe's revue tracing the social and musical history of New York's Harlem neighborhood, opens at the legendary Apollo Theatre on 125th Street.